 A Marking Tool

 Upcycling requires a good amount of fabric cutting, so Bonollo recommends a marking tool, which varies from disappearing ink pens to tailor’s chalk.
-The latter is Bonollo’s favorite: “It applies really easily and it gets in the marks and gets removed when you use heat on your iron.”
+The latter is Bonollo’s favourite: “It applies really easily and it gets in the marks and gets removed when you use heat on your iron.”
 Marking tools are also important to guide the fabric through a sewing machine, so stitches are precise.

 A Wide Variety Of Rulers